 And, well, with one thing leading to another, this good man asked me to be his bride.
 After recovering from my astonishment, I purchased a lovely white dress to wear down a grassy aisle.
 We’ll be surrounded by our nine children and nine grandkids at a mid-summer wedding under impossibly tall Oregon trees beside a clear, cold river.

 I keep pinching myself to make sure I’m not dreaming.

-There’s no one else in the world I’d rather spend a lazy afternoon with, I’d rather kayak or watch a football game with, or plant rows of bush beans and red potatoes, or hold a conversation with.
+There’s no one else in the world I’d rather spend a lazy afternoon with.
+I’d rather kayak or watch a football game with, plant rows of bush beans and red potatoes, or hold a conversation with.
 This man—soulmate and best friend—has properly stolen my heart.

 And that matters.
 Immensely.

 To read more about relationships from strong women like this, check out: